-Countries like Tennessee and Florida still upheld the initial decision not to allow two-wheelers to split lanes.
+States like Tennessee and Florida still uphold the initial decision not to allow two-wheelers to split lanes.
 On the other hand, various states have chosen to differ and have made lane splitting legal for the better!

-Before getting into the countries that allow lane splitting and finding an answer for— can you split lanes on a motorcycle, let’s understand what lane splitting is all about.
+Before getting into the states that allow lane splitting and finding an answer for— can you split lanes on a motorcycle, let’s understand what lane splitting is all about.

 What is Lane Splitting?